TaskTree Class

 When a task tree containing the root from the above example is started, it prints a debug message within two seconds and then finishes successfully.

 Note: The class implementing the running task should have a default constructor, and objects of this class should be freely destructible.
 It should be allowed to destroy a running object, preferably without waiting for the running task to finish (that is, safe non-blocking destructor of a running task).
+To achieve a non-blocking destruction of a task that has a blocking destructor, consider using the optional Deleter template parameter of the TaskAdapter.

 Member Function Documentation